Library Services for Distance Learners

 - Article Databases

 To begin your research, search for articles from journals, magazines, or newspapers by using a library database or the library catalog.
-To access library resources from off-campus, you will need to be authenticated as a currently enrolled SDC or SCS student or currently employed faculty or staff member.
-When you click on a link to a library resource, you will be asked to enter your SDC or SCS username and password (same password you use for your institutional email or Empower web account).
+To access library resources from off-campus, you will need to be authenticated as a currently enrolled SDCC or SCS student or currently employed faculty or staff member.
+When you click on a link to a library resource, you will be asked to enter your SDCC or SCS username and password (same password you use for your institutional email or Empower web account).

 - Specific Articles